 The Bible, rather, calls us to do just the opposite.
 Stand with the weak and oppressed.
 Speak out for those who cannot speak out for themselves.
 God is just, and the judge over all.
 He will do right.
 Let us do right with Him.

-Update October 2016: My most recent book, Untwisting Scriptures that were used to tie you up, gag you, and tangle your mind, references this blog post.
+Update October 2016: My most recent book, Untwisting Scriptures that were used to tie you up, gag you, and tangle your mind, quotes from a couple of the replies to this blog post.
 It was one of the earliest ones that planted a seed that later grew into more thoughts that later became that book.
 I hope it will help untwist the truth of Scripture for many.